 The Power of Poetry: Resisting Injustice with Language gathers poems from many languages that address five themes: Authoritariamism, Colonialism, Economics, Gender, and Identity/Ethnicity.
 VIEW THE EXHIBIT

 This project grew out of a request for multilingual storytelling as part of the Gaithersburg, Maryland Book Festival.
 The idea was for individuals to share their love of language by telling children’s stories in a variety of languages.
 Since that event has gone virtual, we have begun to collect audio and video stories in many languages to share with you.
-Click here to see the exhibit.
+VIEW THE EXHIBIT

 Have you heard of the Dictionary of American Regional English?
 Called “DARE” by those who know it well, DARE is a six-volume reference work that documents words, phrases, and pronunciations that vary from one place to another place across the United States.

 The National Museum of Language is happy to partner with The Dictionary of American English(DARE) to present a virtual exploration of how data was collected for the dictionary.
-Click here to enter the exhibit.
+VIEW THE EXHIBIT

 Read and listen to the story of Arthur the Rat.
 This short tale was used to obtain phonetic representation from throughout the country of all phonemes in American English.
 Recordings were made of DARE informants from all over the United States reading this passage when fieldwork for DARE was being carried out from 1965-70.

 The Philogelos, typically translated as “the joker” or “the one who loves laughter”, is an ancient Greek collection of approximately 265 jokes.
 Dating to the 4th or 5th century CE, it typically bears the title of the world’s oldest surviving collection of jokes.
 NML Associate and Latin teacher Linda Thompson created these cartoons from the collection.
-Click here to enter the exhibit.
+VIEW THE EXHIBIT